Justin-Conner/WebConcepts/README.md

 So here we are on our journey to be a real developer.
 A few words of advice before embarking a the most rewarding, challenging and fun adventure you have ever been on.
 You will need to market your skills, reinforce them (making tutorials), sharpen them (practice practice practice) and gain new skills.
 A good idea is to have a set of social media accounts at your beck and call.
 Why?
 They are a good source of information, good for networking and plain entertaining at times.
 Here are the accounts I reccomend.

 -LinkedIn (find mentors, learn and so much more) -Twitter (get the latest and greatest and maybe some shit posts lto entertain you. lol) -Meet up (phone app for finding coding events)
+-Slack (a good way to form groups once you make coding friends and you might use it at work once you get a job) -discord (same applies here)
+-Google (seems obvious but if you don't have a gmail you are missing out.
+Free drive for backups, word processing and much more)
+-youtube (when you learn something new make a video to reinforce that learning and maybe help some else out?)
+-Godaddy (you want to be a Dev?
+You need a website of course.
+Buy a domain and update your site with new info frequently)

+For more detail on social media and a good strategy for success see my social_media README.md file.

 While opening a file  will allow you to see it's contents if you want to get your hands dirty follow steps below.
 - Step 1 is to clone this repo so that you have it locally on your PC.